-4.2 Configuring security groups
+4.2 Security Groups

 The following ports and protocols must be configured to allow the two cluster nodes to communicate with each other:

 - Port 5405 for inbound UDP: Required by the cluster's communication layer (corosync). - Port 7630 for inbound TCP: Used by the SUSE "HAWK" Web GUI.